ambernettech/chefdk-fundamentals/scene_07.md

 44
 -

 Cookbooks use semantic version.
 The version number helps represent the state or feature set of the cookbook.
-Semanitc versioning allows us three fields to describe our changes: major; minor; and patch.
+Semantic versioning allows us three fields to describe our changes: major; minor; and patch.

 Major versions are often large rewrites or large changes that have the potential to not be backwards compatible with previous versions.
 This might mean adding support for a new platform or a fundamental change to what the cookbook accomplishes.